 The tax policy below applies to Apple (UK) Limited, Apple Retail UK Limited, Apple Europe Limited and other companies in the Apple group which are subject to UK tax (referred to collectively as "Apple").
-It has been published in accordance with paragraph 22(2) of Schedule 19 to the Finance Act 2016 and relates to Apple's financial year ending on 28 September 2019.
+It has been published in accordance with paragraph 22(2) of Schedule 19 to the Finance Act 2016 and relates to Apple's financial year ending on 24 September 2022.
 The tax policy covers both direct and indirect taxes, including corporate tax, PAYE, VAT and customs duties.

 Apple has internal governance procedures set at the executive level by Apple Inc. and by other senior personnel throughout the Apple group.
 Through people, processes, controls and systems, Apple manages tax risks and compliance with tax laws.
 Where a tax risk is identified, Apple's governance procedures require (consistent with the Risk Management section below) its escalation and prompt notification to the appropriate senior personnel, including Apple Inc. executives.
+Details of the Audit Committee oversight are provided in Apple's 2022 Annual Proxy.